StephanErb/aurora/docs/operations/configuration.md

 The Aurora scheduler can take a variety of configuration options through command-line arguments.
 A list of the available options can be seen by running `aurora-scheduler -help`.

-Please refer to [Deploying the Aurora Scheduler](deploying-aurora-scheduler.md) for details on how to properly set the most important options.

 ### A Note on Configuration
 Like Mesos, Aurora uses command-line flags for runtime configuration.
 As such the Aurora